Skip to main content

 Any call to 911 will begin the process.
 Always provide the 911 dispatcher with:

-The 911 dispatcher will notify the appropriate SAR coordinator to provide assistance to you.
+The 911 dispatcher will notify the appropriate Search and Rescue coordinator to provide you assistance.

 Is there a charge for Search and Rescue?

-The Mesa County Sheriff does not charge for search and rescue.
+The Mesa County Sheriff's Office does not charge for search and rescue.
 Providers from Medical units may charge for medical services and transport:

 Do not wait to call for assistance because you are worried about a bill.